Table of Content

 - Nominal Member

 The original member is the one whose name appears first in the share certificate and is the primary title owner of the property/capital in the society.
-An Associate Owner is the secondary title owner in the property whose name appears second in the share certificate and is a co-owner or joint owner of the flat/home.
+An Associate Owner is the secondary title owner in the property whose name appears second in the share certificate as a part of the nomination, and is a co-owner or joint owner of the flat/home.
 Both the primary and associate members have legal rights over the property, hold the right, title and interest in the property individually or jointly.

 A nominal member is someone who is nominated either by the primary or associate member and is defined by model bye-laws as a person who does not hold the right, title and interest in the property individually or jointly admitted to Membership as such after registration.